aniket811/AppointmentScheduler/README.md

 # AppointmentScheduler
-Login or Signup and schedule your appointment
+Login or Signup and schedule appointment.
 An ASP.NET MVC Project Which Manages and creates appointment